All Episodes

 They're risking their lives every day.

-I know uh NYU medical students, NYU Langone.
+I know NYU medical students, NYU Langone.

 Now, NYU Langone, if you get in, you are the top of the top of the top.

-And anyway, so they they now are graduating those students early, offering them a two, three-month contract or something to that effect, uh if they are willing to go into the hospital system early and start helping.
+And anyway, so they now are graduating those students early, offering them a two, three-month contract or something to that effect, if they are willing to go into the hospital system early and start helping.

-By the time you're three months away from graduating, or two, I guess now two.
+By the time you're three months away from graduating, or I guess now two, I think it's a smart idea.

-They well, why do you become a doctor?
+Well, why do you become a doctor?

-But that did they all signed up.
+But they all signed up.

 I was like, wow.